-Generously funded by The Fenton Arts Trust and Arts Council England, the scheme will pair each of our mentors with a promising writer who will receive in-depth support, constructive feedback and guidance over the course of five one-to-one mentoring sessions.
+Each writer will receive in-depth support, constructive feedback and guidance over the course of five one-to-one mentoring sessions.

-Poetry London is committed to developing the diversity of contemporary poetry, and as part of our commitment to this we will be providing the mentoring scheme without cost to the poets mentored, whilst also offering to cover up to £500 travel expenses in order to enable applicants from across the UK to benefit.
+Poetry London is committed to developing the diversity of contemporary poetry, and as part of our commitment to this we will be providing the mentoring scheme without cost to the poets mentored.

 VAHNI CAPILDEO‘s most recent books are Measures of Expatriation (Carcanet, 2016; Forward Prizes for Poetry Best Collection); Simple Complex Shapes (Shearsman, 2015); and Utter (Peepal Tree Press, 2014).
 She is interested in cross-genre writing and intersemiotic collaborations, especially live performance.
 Capildeo writes a regular report for PN Review and is a contributing adviser for Blackbox Manifold.